 Moments of the Day #OlympicParis

-From left: Nurul Azreena Mohamad Fazil, Ariana Nur Dania Mohamad Zairi dan Syaqiera Mashayikh, the national women’s archery athletes, during today’s archery event at the Esplanade Des Invalides at the Paris 2024 Olympic Games. - BERNAMApix
+Malaysia’s Chef de Mission for the 2024 Paris Olympics, Datuk Hamidin Mohd Amin, along with Malaysia’s (Jalur Gemilang) flag-bearers, diving athlete Betrand Rhodic Lises and sailor Nur Shazrin Mohamad Latif, together with the national contingent’s athletes and officials, boarded a boat during the opening ceremony of the Paris 2024 Olympic Games on the Seine River today. - BERNAMApix

+Malaysia’s Chef de Mission for the 2024 Paris Olympics, Datuk Hamidin Mohd Amin, along with Malaysia’s (Jalur Gemilang) flag-bearers, diving athlete Betrand Rhodic Lises and sailor Nur Shazrin Mohamad Latif, together with the national contingent’s athletes and officials, boarded a boat during the opening ceremony of the Paris 2024 Olympic Games on the Seine River today. - BERNAMApix

-National archers Ariana Nur Dania Mohamad Zairi, Nurul Azreena Mohamad Fazil, and Syaqiera Mashayikh (from left, wearing yellow T-shirts) compete in the archery event at the Paris 2024 Olympic Games on the Esplanade des Invalides today. - BERNAMApix
+Gimik brought in the Olympic flag during the opening ceremony of the Paris 2024 Olympic Games on the Trocadero today. - BERNAMApix

-National archer, Nurul Azreena Mohamad Fazil compete in the archery event at the Paris 2024 Olympic Games on the Esplanade des Invalides today. - BERNAMApix
+Gimmick at the opening ceremony during the Paris 2024 Olympic Games on the Trocadero today.- BERNAMApix

+French football legend Zinadine Zidane handed over the Tournament Torch to his compatriot tennis legend Rafel Nadal at the opening ceremony of the Paris 2024 Olympics in Trocadero today. - BERNAMApix

-National archers Ariana Nur Dania Mohamad Zairi, Nurul Azreena Mohamad Fazil, and Syaqiera Mashayikh (from left, wearing yellow T-shirts) compete in the archery event at the Paris 2024 Olympic Games on the Esplanade des Invalides today. - BERNAMApix
+The Olympic flag was raised at the opening ceremony of the Paris 2024 Olympic Games in Trocadero today. - BERNAMApix

-Lim Sihyeon broke the women’s archery world record in the individual standings.
-Lim scored 694 out of a possible 720 points, finishing first in the ranking round. - BERNAMApix

 Recommended stories